patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> The previous Webpack configuration is for *development only* and implies that the project is using TypeScript loader for transpilation.
->
-> As the project is configured to use [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default, this example is using ESM syntax instead of [CommonJS](https://en.wikipedia.org/wiki/CommonJS) which is what most are used to.
-If you're Webpack file use CommonJS, import the `wmfnext-remote-loader/createModuleFederationConfiguration.cjs` file instead.
->
-> ```js
-> require("wmfnext-remote-loader/createModuleFederationConfiguration.cjs");
-> ```
+> If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createModuleConfiguration()` function from `wmfnext-remote-loader/createModuleFederationConfiguration.cjs` instead.

-Again, you probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is configured with the output of the  `createModuleConfiguration()` function.
-The function has an identical signature as the `createHostConfiguration()` function described in the previous section and serve the same purpose, e.g. gentle the configuration of the plugin and ensure the shell conventions are followed.
+Again, you probably noticed that the `ModuleFederationPlugin` is configured with the output of the  `createModuleConfiguration()` function.
+This function signature is the same as the `createHostConfiguration()` function and serve the same purpose, e.g. help configure the plugin and enfore the shell conventions.

-> The shell conventions are quite simple, there's only one...
-A remote module must configure `ModuleFederationPlugin` with:
+> There's only one shell convention...
+A remote module `ModuleFederationPlugin` configuration must expose a single module called `./register`.
 >
 > ```js
 > {